lwzbuaa/OpenCV-LaneDetection/README.md

 Google is slowly phasing out the old TensorFlow mobile and is switching to TensorFlow Lite.
 It is basically TensorFlow mobile but institutes standardization between the various other (non PC/Desktop) platforms so code can be ported with minimal effort (interchangable with Web, Mobile Device, Servers probably?).
 Meaning that this is for TensorFlow Lite, not mobile.

 ## Step 2: Building a project, and image processing
 The next step is to get all of this actually working with a base.
-I plan on just using the template OpenCV provided for android that will let me perform some really awesome Computer Vision stuff.
-Go through the OpenCV github to see example code and templates
+I plan on just using the template OpenCV provided for android that will let me perform some really awesome Computer Vision stuff

 ## Step 3: Lane detection
 A while ago, I wrote a fairly simply python program to perform lane detection (code saved as laneClassify.py), so the first step is to completely repurpose this and rewrite it in java.
 The procedure is fairly simple